yunfengsa/gemini-cli-tips/README.md

 When creating your own, be mindful of security: by default, custom MCP tools require confirmation unless you mark them as trusted.
 You can control safety with settings like trust: true for a server (which auto-approves its tool actions) or by whitelisting specific safe tools and blacklisting dangerous [ones](https://www.philschmid.de/gemini-cli-cheatsheet#:~:text=,takes%20precedence).

 In short, **MCP servers unlock limitless integration**.
 They’re a pro feature that lets Gemini CLI become a glue between your AI assistant and whatever system you need it to work with.
 If you’re interested in building one, check out the official [MCP guide](https://www.philschmid.de/gemini-cli-cheatsheet#:~:text=Transport%20) and community examples.

+## Tip 4: Leverage Memory Addition & Recall

+**Quick use-case:** Keep important facts at your AI’s fingertips by adding them to its long-term memory.
+For example, after figuring out a database port or an API token, you can do:

+\> /memory add "Our staging RabbitMQ is on port 5673"

+This will store that fact so you (or the AI) don’t forget it [later](https://binaryverseai.com/gemini-cli-open-source-ai-tool/#:~:text=Gemini%20CLI%20Ultimate%20Agent%3A%2060,a%20branch%20of%20conversation).
+You can then recall everything in memory with /memory show at any time.

+The **/memory** commands provide a simple but powerful mechanism for *persistent memory*.
+When you use /memory add \<text\>, the given text is appended to your project’s global context (technically, it’s saved into the global \~/.gemini/GEMINI.md file or the project’s [GEMINI.md)](https://genmind.ch/posts/Howto-Supercharge-Your-Terminal-with-Gemini-CLI/#:~:text=,load%20memory%20from%20%60GEMINI.md).
+It’s a bit like taking a note and pinning it to the AI’s virtual bulletin board.
+Once added, the AI will always see that note in the prompt context for future interactions, across sessions.

+Consider an example: you’re debugging an issue and discover a non-obvious insight (“The config flag X\_ENABLE must be set to true or the service fails to start”).
+If you add this to memory, later on if you or the AI are discussing a related problem, it won’t overlook this critical detail – it’s in the context.

+**Using /memory:**

+* \*/memory add "\<text\>"\* – Add a fact or note to memory (persistent context).
+This updates the GEMINI.md immediately with the new entry.

+* \*/memory show\* – Display the full content of the memory (i.e. the combined context file that’s currently loaded).

+* \*/memory refresh\* – Reload the context from disk (useful if you manually edited the GEMINI.md file outside of Gemini CLI, or if multiple people are collaborating on it).

+Because the memory is stored in Markdown, you can also manually edit the GEMINI.md file to curate or organize the info.
+The /memory commands are there for convenience during conversation, so you don’t have to open an editor.

+**Pro Tip:** This feature is great for “decision logs.”
+If you decide on an approach or rule during a chat (e.g., a certain library to use, or an agreed code style), add it to memory.
+The AI will then recall that decision and avoid contradicting it later.
+It’s especially useful in long sessions that might span hours or days – by saving key points, you mitigate the model’s tendency to forget earlier context when the conversation gets long.

+Another use is personal notes.
+Because \~/.gemini/GEMINI.md (global memory) is loaded for all sessions, you could put general preferences or information there.
+For example, “The user’s name is Alice.
+Speak politely and avoid slang.”
+It’s like configuring the AI’s persona or global knowledge.
+Just be aware that global memory applies to *all* projects, so don’t clutter it with project-specific info.

+In summary, **Memory Addition & Recall** helps Gemini CLI maintain state.
+Think of it as a knowledge base that grows with your project.
+Use it to avoid repeating yourself or to remind the AI of facts it would otherwise have to rediscover from scratch.